 - Place Setting for 16 Kids

-- 100% NATURAL: Jungle Straws are individually hand crafted and harvested by local artisans at a small, family-run farm in rural Vietnam.
-Our reusable bamboo straws are an eco-friendly and sustainable...
+- REUSABLE BAMBOO STRAWS: Jungle Straws are individually hand crafted and harvested by local artisans at a small farm in rural Vietnam.
+Each bamboo straw is 100% organic, made without the need for any...

 - Pack of 20 paper Cocktail napkins, printed in Germany